-The phase preceding the phase of a study programme, which, unless the study guide specifies otherwise, is concluded with the propaedeutic examination.
+The phase of 60 EC prior to the main phase of a program which, unless otherwise stipulated in the study guide of the program, is concluded with the propaedeutic examination.
 (7.8.2 WHW)

 35. Work placement:

 A course of a study programme that the student takes within or outside of the institution as practical preparation for professional practice.